-See for yourself where in the capital of Germany politics are made!
+See for yourself where in the capital of Germany politics is being made!
 This informative city tour through the parliamentary and government district begins at the Brandenburg Gate and ends at the Reichstag building – seat of the German Parliament – with its impressing glass dome.
-During our tour we will see the Federal Chancellery, the building where the federal press conferences are being hel and the parliamentary buildings with offices for the members of the parliament and meeting rooms for the parliamentary committees.
+During our tour we will see the Federal Chancellery, the building where the federal press conferences are being and the parliamentary buildings with offices for the members of the parliament and meeting rooms for the parliamentary committees.

 - Private tour

 Small groups of up to 9 travelers € 119 per group

 Groups of 10 or more travelers € 12 per person

 Groups of 20 or more travelers € 9 per person

 Groups of 40 or more travelers: please request an offer

 If you wish to be picked up in the lobby of your hotel, the tour lasts 30 minutes longer, the surcharge is € 3 per person (minimum € 30 in total) and tickets for public transportation are required.